 How long will I be in hospital for?

 The average length of stay is 3 days, with some home sooner, and others requiring longer periods in rehabilitation before being able to function independently at home.
 You will not be discharged from hospital until you have been cleared by a physiotherapist – they will only let you go when you can safely perform the daily activities you would need to do at home.
 The fitter and more active you are before surgery, the easier you tend to find your recovery after surgery.
 For those who find the going a bit slow, that is ok too.
 You will usually be transferred to a specific rehabilitation unit for more intense treatment prior to your discharge home.
+For patients wanting to avoid a hospital stay, same day of surgery discharge in an option.
+Not all patients are suitable for this, but if you would like to be considered for this, please discuss the option with Dr Host and his team.

 When will I be able to do full activity following surgery?

-A hip replacement tends to be tolerated much better than a knee replacement, and most people find that by 6-12 weeks they are able to function with minimal problems.
-Again this depends on your function prior to surgery – if you were severely limited before surgery, it will take longer to rebuild muscle and motion of the joint.
+A hip replacement tends to be tolerated much better than a knee replacement, and most people find that by 4-10 weeks they are able to function with minimal problems.
+Again, this depends on your function prior to surgery – if you were severely limited before surgery, it will take longer to rebuild muscle and motion of the joint.
 Most people find that the pain side of the arthritis fades rapidly, with the function showing ongoing improvement over the first 12-24 months.
 There are particular activities which will need to be avoided, some in the short term, and some indefinitely.
 These will be discussed with you prior to any surgery, but most find they do not stop them from doing activities they would like to do.

 When can I drive after my procedure?